 In any case, in 2016 the powers that be in American backgammon decreed that henceforth dice landing on checkers are not to be re-thrown.
 And there was a great wailing and gnashing of teeth in the backgammon community.
 It is probably the most contentious issue we face.

 Some see the new dice-on-checker rule as a useful innovation, one that ameliorates a well-known problem with the way the game is played.
-Others see it as a needless change that can only cause chaos when long-time players reflexively scoop up and dice landing on a checker to re-roll it, leading to arguments about what numbers the dice were showing before they were picked up.
+Others see it as a needless change that can only cause chaos when long-time players reflexively scoop up dice landing on a checker to re-roll, leading to arguments about what numbers the dice were showing before they were picked up.
 Feelings run high.
 At the recent Michigan Summer Championship, the chair of a rules committee suggested that tournament directors be allowed to revert to the old dice-on-checker rule – he was cheered by some and booed by others.

 Let’s pause here and consider what rule you might come up with if you considered the problem unencumbered by any knowledge of the traditional rules and practices of the backgammon community.
-Here’s the rule that seems obvious to me: A throw of the dice is not good if one or both of the dice lands outside the board, or if it lands in such a way that it’s not entirely clear which side is uppermost.
+Here’s the rule that seems obvious to me: A throw of the dice is not good if one or both of the dice lands outside the board, or if a die lands in such a way that it’s not entirely clear which side is uppermost.

 If this rule sounds reasonable to you, that’s a pretty clear indication that you know nothing about tournament backgammon.
 This rule, sensible as it may appear to the outsider, would offend the sensibilities of virtually all tournament backgammon players.
 We are so accustomed to the kabuki elements of backgammon’s dice rules that it seems outrageous to discard them all together.